 This monitor comes in a number of sizes but the 25" one, in particular, is a great option for anyone who prefers to play their sports games on a slightly smaller screen.

-In addition to FreeSync Premium for smoother gameplay, BenQ boasts their HDRi technology, Light Tuner and Black eQualizer help optimise image quality to enhance your sports experience.
+In addition to FreeSync Premium for smoother gameplay, BenQ boasts their HDRi technology, Light Tuner and Black eQualizer to help optimise image quality to enhance your sports video game experience.